Department of Health and Social Care

 • UK Quality Code for Higher Education (QAA 2018)

-• Framework for Higher Education Qualifications in England, Wales and Northern Ireland (FHEQ)
+• Framework for Higher Education Qualifications in England, Wales and Northern Ireland

 • specific reference to benchmark statements for Education Studies (2015)

-Programme Aim (Year 1)
+18. Programme Aim

-The Foundation Year aims to contribute to widening participation and lifelong learning by encouraging participation by learners who may not previously have considered studying for a higher level qualification, or those who, for a variety of circumstances, are unable to immediately satisfy typical entry criteria for undergraduate degrees.
+The Foundation Year aims to contribute to widening participation and lifelong learning by encouraging participation by learners who may not previously have considered studying for a higher-level qualification, or those who, for a variety of circumstances, are unable to immediately satisfy typical entry criteria for undergraduate degrees.

-• Provide learners with knowledge and understanding of basic academic communication and problem solving skills
+• Provide learners with knowledge and understanding of basic academic communication and problem-solving skills

-• Develop learners as critical thinkers utilising enquiry, investigation and evidence-based analysis within interdisciplinary contexts
+• Develop learners as critical thinkers utilising enquiry, investigation, and evidence-based analysis within interdisciplinary contexts

 • Support learners to become self-directed learners in preparation for undergraduate study